 That’s why taking charge — even if it’s just coming up with an action plan for now — can help change how you feel inside.
 Your health is way too important to leave in someone else’s hands.

-But what if you can’t leave any time soon?
+What if you can’t leave now?

 Here’s an edited version of what I told Lila about that: